dyne/Zenroom/lib/niwi/docs/2025-1992-implementation-checklist.md

 - Current PBSch Cmt is a Pedersen-backed `CMT1` profile with straight-line extraction from opened commitments.
 Final RPBSch proof claims still require branch/selector relations to verify `C` and `S` openings natively.
-- Current RPBSch has branch fixtures and statement binding, but not a selector-composed native relation.
+- Current RPBSch has native branch relations and statement binding, but not a selector-composed native relation.
 - BIP340 is the strongest covered dependency: official vectors cover the SECP and zkcc paths, and valid official vectors now run through NIWI